Who must submit?

 - In these cases, NSF has requested that a metadata record be created that documents non-sensitive aspects of the project and data, including the title, contact information for the data set creators and contacts, and an abstract and methods description summarizing the data collection methodologies that does not include any sensitive information or data.

-- Please let us know when submitting your record that your data contains sensitive information so that we can adjust our review process accordingly.
+- Please let us know when submitting your record that your data contain sensitive information so that we can adjust our review process accordingly.

 - Please contact your NSF Program Manager if you have questions about what to submit or what is required for any particular award.